 We know this happens a lot, as those same firms then come to us for assistance.

-For companies that are looking to make a Senior Appointment in Indonesia, please have a look at This Article which gives an overview about our Executive Search Process at ProCapita Indonesia.
+For companies that are looking to make a Senior Appointment in Indonesia, please have a look at This Article which gives an overview about our Indonesia Executive Search Services.

-Similarly, have a look at This Article which gives our general tips on how to successfully handle a C-Level hire in Indonesia.
+Similarly, have a look at This Article which gives our Headhunter tips on how to successfully handle a C-Level hire in Indonesia.